 De Roos et al. (2005) reported a suggestive association between multiple myeloma and glyphosate-exposed pesticide applicators based on 32 multiple myeloma cases observed in the AHS cohort.
 For applicators with the full data set, the RR was 1.1 (95% CI=0.5-2.4) with only adjustment for age.
 In the fully adjusted model excluding subjects with missing covariate data, there was a non-statistically significant elevated risk following adjustment for age, demographic and lifestyle factors, and exposure to other pesticides (RR=2.6; 95% CI=0.7-9.4).
 The authors postulated that the increased myeloma risk could be due to bias resulting from a selection of subjects in adjusted analyses that differed from subjects included in unadjusted analyses or may be due to a confounder or effect modifier that is prevalent among the subgroup and has not been accounted for in the analyses.
 When exposure data were also stratified by tertiles with the lowest tertile of exposure as the referent category, trend analyses were not statistically significant.
-Non-statistically significant elevated RRs of 1.9 (95% CI: 0.6-6.3) and 2.1 (95% CI: 0.6-7.0) were estimated for the highest tertile of both cumulative and intensity-weighted exposure days, respectively.
+Nonstatistically significant elevated RRs of 1.9 (95% CI: 0.6-6.3) and 2.1 (95% CI: 0.6-7.0) were estimated for the highest tertile of both cumulative and intensity-weighted exposure days, respectively.
 The study authors did note that small sample size precluded precise estimation (n=19 for adjusted analyses).
 When using never exposed as the referent category, the trend analysis was again non-statistically significant, but the RRs ranged from 2.3 (95% CI: 0.6-8.9) to 4.4 (95% CI: 1.0-20.2) from the lowest tertile to the highest tertile, respectively.
 When stratified by quartiles, a statistically significant trend is achieved and the RR increased to 6.6 (95% CI: 1.4-30.6); however, the authors noted that the cases were sparsely distributed for these analyses.
+In the recently published analysis of the AHS cohort with a longer follow-up period and 88 exposed cases (Andreotti et al., 2017), there was no association observed between glyphosate exposure and multiple myeloma.

-Sorahan (2015)11 re-analyzed the AHS data reported by De Roos et al. (2005) to examine the reason for the disparate findings in relation to the use of a full data set versus the restricted data set.
+Sorahan (2015) re-analyzed the AHS data reported by De Roos et al. (2005) to examine the reason for the disparate findings in relation to the use of a full data set versus the restricted data set.
 Using Poisson regression, risk ratios were calculated without excluding subjects with missing covariate data.
 When adjusted for age and sex, the RR for ever-use of glyphosate was 1.12 (95% CI of 0.5-2.49).
 Additional adjustment for lifestyle factors and use of other pesticides did not have a large impact (RR=1.24; 95% CI=0.52-2.94).
 The authors concluded that the disparate findings in De Roos et al. (2005) could be attributed to the use of a restricted dataset that was unrepresentative.